bilegochir/email-node/README.md

 # NodeJS backend application for EmailApp

-> Email service that accepts the necessary information and sends emails
+> Email sending application that accepts the necessary information and sends emails

 ## Built With